open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ## Simpify the interfaces

-In this section we use MMDetection to demonstrate how to migrate the abstract data interfaces to simplify the module and component interfaces.
+In this section, we use MMDetection to demonstrate how to migrate the abstract data interfaces to simplify the module and component interfaces.
 We suppose both `DetDataSample` and `InstanceData` have been implemented in MMDetection and MMEngine.

 ### 1. Simplify the module interface

-Detector's external interfaces can been significantly simplified and unified.
-In the training process of a single-stage detection and segmentation algorithm in MMDet 2.X, `SingleStageDetector` requires `img`， `img_metas`， `gt_bboxes`， `gt_labels`， `gt_bboxes_ignore` as the inputs, but `SingleStageInstanceSegmentor` requires `gt_masks` as well.
-This causes the inconsistency in the training interface and affects the flexibility.
+Detector's external interfaces can be significantly simplified and unified.
+In the training process of a single-stage detection and segmentation algorithm in MMDet 2.X, `SingleStageDetector` requires `img`, `img_metas`, `gt_bboxes`， `gt_labels` and `gt_bboxes_ignore` as the inputs, but `SingleStageInstanceSegmentor` requires `gt_masks` as well.
+This causes inconsistency in the training interface and affects flexibility.

 ```python
 class SingleStageDetector(BaseDetector):